Aqib-Abbas/Learning-Log/README.md

 → grid: Provides a two-dimensional layout system for arranging items in rows and columns using `display: grid`.

 Choosing the right display type helps control element behavior and structure the layout properly.

+Day 11:
+21 - 07 - 2025 (Monday)
+Topic: CSS Flexbox Layout

+Flexbox is a one-dimensional layout model used to align and distribute space among items in a container.

+To use Flexbox, we set the container’s `display` to `flex`:
+→ display: flex; – enables flexbox on the container.

+Main properties for layout control:
+→ justify-content: Aligns items horizontally (e.g., center, space-between, space-around).
+→ align-items: Aligns items vertically (e.g., center, flex-start, flex-end).
+→ flex-direction: Sets the direction of the flex items (row, column).
+→ gap: Adds spacing between items.

+Flexbox helps build responsive layouts with clean alignment and spacing, especially for navigation bars and cards.